dc27/data_ethics_machine_learning_bias/README.md

 ## Sources of bias

-People associate and promote machines as unbiased decision makers.
-As uncaring, impar

-Algorithms will not remove existing bias, only reflect and perpetuate it.
+While people often associate computer algorithms as unbiased and impartial decision makers, they are vulnerable to many sources of biases.
+Importantly, algorithms will not remove existing bias, only reflect and perpetuate it.

-There are three main sources of bias in ML algorithms - **Technical** bias relating to software or hardware limitations; **Established** bias relating to bias that exists within the data; and **Emergent** bias which relates to bias in the success criteria.
+There are three main sources of bias in ML algorithms - **Technical** bias relating to software or hardware limitations; **Established** bias relating to bias that exists within the training data; and **Emergent** bias which relates to bias in the success criteria.

 ### Technical bias

+Technical bias is associated with the limitations of the system.
+If your algorithm is only able to look at the first thousand rows of a dataset that contains millions, or if your face recognition technology can only examine a certain degree, then you are likely to get an incorrect and possibly biased product as a result.

 ### Established bias

-It's not the algorithm that's biased, it's your training data.
+Bias may already exist within the training data.

 ### Emergent bias

 What is your success criteria?
 If Facebook wants to keep you engaged, it's only going to favour content that you spend time looking at.

-Sometimes, decisions made by systems aimed at personalization will end up creating bias "bubbles" around us.
-We can look no further than the current state of Facebook to see this bias at play.
-At the top layer, Facebook users see the posts of their friends and can share information with them.
-Unfortunately, any algorithm that uses analysis of a data feed to then present other content will provide content that matches the idea set that a user has already seen.
-This effect is amplified as users open, like, and share content.
-The result is a flow of information that is skewedd toward a user's existing belief set.

-while it is certainly personalized, and often reassuring, it is no longer what we would tend to think of as news.
-It is a bubble of information that is an algorithmic version of "confirmation bias."
-Users don't have to shielf themselves from information that conflicts with their beliefs because the system is automatically doing it for them.

-The impace of these information biases on the world of news is troubling.
-But as we look to social media models as a way to support decision making in the enterprise, systems that support the emergence of information bubbles have the potential to skey our thinking.
-A knowledge worker who is only getting information from people who think like them will never see contrasting points of view and will tend to ignore and deny alternatives.

 ## Removing existing bias